owncloud/ocis/docs/ocis/development/testing.md

 ```

 {{< hint info >}}
-The tests suites transferred from ownCloud core have `coreApi` prefixed
+The test suites transferred from ownCloud core have `coreApi` prefixed
 {{< /hint >}}

 ### oCIS Image to Be Tested (Skip Local Image Build)